- What Is RSV?

 What Is RSV?

 The human respiratory syncytial virus or RSV attacks the respiratory system, especially the lungs and bronchioles (1).
 RSV infections cause severe cold, fever, and in some cases pneumonia.
 It is a tough pathogen and can survive on everyday household items.
+It is the major cause of bronchiolitis and viral pneumonia in children younger than one year of age and is the most important respiratory tract pathogen of early childhood.

 How Do Babies Get RSV?